raic-devops/.github/profile/README.md

-## Templae workflow with a common area for conribution guidelines, release management and brnach protection. 👋
+## Template workflow with a common area for conribution guidelines, release management and brnach protection. 👋

 <!--